Redd Foxx: Nightclub act

 Foxx's raunchy nightclub act proved successful.
 After performing on the East Coast, his big break came after singer Dinah Washington insisted that he come to Los Angeles, where Dootsie Williams of Dootone records caught his act at the Brass Rail nightclub.
 Foxx was one of the first black comics to play to white audiences on the Las Vegas Strip.
-He was signed to a long-term contract and released a series of comedy albums on half a dozen record labels that quickly became cult favorites.
+He was signed to a long-term contract and released a series of comedy albums on a half-dozen record labels that quickly became cult favorites.

 Sanford and Son

 Foxx achieved his most widespread fame starring in the television sitcom Sanford and Son, an adaptation of the BBC series Steptoe and Son.
-Foxx played the role of Fred G. Sanford ("Fred Sanford" was actually Foxx's father's and brother's name), while co-star Demond Wilson played the role of his son Lamont.
-In this sitcom, Fred and Lamont were owners of a junk/salvage store in Watts, California, who dealt with many humorous situations.
-The series was notable for its racial humor and overt prejudices which helped redefine the genre of black situation comedy.
+Foxx played the role of Fred G. Sanford ("Fred Sanford" was Foxx's father's and brother's name), while co-star Demond Wilson played the role of his son Lamont.
+Fred and Lamont were owners of a junk/salvage store in Watts, California, who dealt with many humorous situations.
+The series was notable for its racial humor and overt prejudices which helped redefine the genre of Black situation comedy.